ccj5351/ccj5351.github.io/index.md

 ## News
 - 2021/05/13: Just successfully defend my Ph.D. dissertation on May 13, 2021 (2:00 pm - 3:30pm, EST).
 I would like to thank my advisor
-Prof. Philippos Mordohai for his continuous guidance, patience, motivation and support during my Ph.D. study at Stevens.
+Professor Philippos Mordohai for his continuous guidance, patience, motivation and support during my Ph.D. study at Stevens.
 I have learned a lot from his philosophy for research, his excellent knowledge of the field, his integrity and his intelligence.
 I would also like to thank Prof. Enrique Dunn for serving on my qualifying examination, proposal and dissertation committees.
 I would also like to thank Prof. Tian Han and
 Prof. Brendan Englot for serving on my proposal and dissertation committees.
 I thank Prof. Xinchao Wang for serving on my qualifying examination committee.